 - Supporting Body: The Swiss Cultural Fund UK

-IN INVISIBLE CALLS, PROTEST ARTISTS GIVE VOICE TO TAIWAN’S UNDERLYING SOCIAL AND POLITICAL PROBLEMS, INCLUDING LAND POLLUTION, GENERATIONAL CONFLICT AND MEDIA MANIPULATION.
+IN INVISIBLE CALLS, PROTEST ARTISTS GAVE VOICE TO TAIWAN’S UNDERLYING SOCIAL AND POLITICAL PROBLEMS, INCLUDING LAND POLLUTION, GENERATIONAL CONFLICT AND MEDIA MANIPULATION.

-Taiwan’s exhibit addresses the rise of protest movements across Asia in the face of rapid urban development and dramatic changes to the political and economic landscape.
-Under the theme Invisible Calls, it brings together two artists – photographer Cheng-Chang Wu and new-media art creator Che-Yu Hsu – who use their work as a mode of protest, highlighting the underlying social problems and unspoken – or invisible – realities of Taiwanese society.
+Taiwan’s exhibit addressed the rise of protest movements across Asia in the face of rapid urban development and dramatic changes to the political and economic landscape.
+Under the theme Invisible Calls, it brought together two artists – photographer Cheng-Chang Wu and new-media art creator Che-Yu Hsu – who used their work as a mode of protest, highlighting the underlying social problems and unspoken – or invisible – realities of Taiwanese society.

-Meanwhile, Che-Yu Hsu’s video installation incorporates hand-drawn animation into realworld images in an attempt to reclaim personal narratives from the manipulation of the mass media.
+Meanwhile, Che-Yu Hsu’s video installation incorporated hand-drawn animation into realworld images in an attempt to reclaim personal narratives from the manipulation of the mass media.
 We live in an era where real-life events are increasingly exploited by the media, dehumanising the participants and divesting them of personality and attitude.
-Hsu reclaims the experiences of these people by turning them into animation characters and reconstructing events through the intimacy of personal narrations
+Hsu reclaimed the experiences of these people by turning them into animation characters and reconstructing events through the intimacy of personal narrations.

 - Administering Body: National Taiwan Museum of Fine Art (Art Bank Taiwan), The Ministry of Culture of Taiwan